Abduction and killing of Nachshon Wachsman: Aftermath

 "it's clear Hamas is against the two of us [Israel and the PA] because the two of us are for peace...
 Over the last two or three days I believe that Mr. Arafat and the Palestinian Authority did show a readiness to counteract the danger of Hamas."

 Environment Minister Yossi Sarid, referring to the PAs crackdown on Hamas, commented that "in the last few days the Palestinian Authority in Gaza has made considerable efforts."
 Even Israeli hawks such as Gideon Ezra admitted to being impressed by Palestinian Security Chief Jibril Rajoub even as he remained wary of him.

-On October 20, a senior Hamas leader Imad Falouji declared that Hamas would continue fighting until Israel withdrew from the West Bank and Gaza Strip.
+On October 20, senior Hamas leader Imad Falouji declared that Hamas would continue fighting until Israel withdrew from the West Bank and Gaza Strip.
 Days later, however, Hamas offered Israel a ceasefire.

 The abduction caused the PA to clamp down on Hamas military activity with Israeli cooperation.
 In early 1995, more than a hundred Islamic militants were arrested.